MKagesawa/BenevoProjects/design_pattern_decisions.md

 ### BenevoToken transferAnyERC20Token function
 In case any ERC20 token is accidentally sent to an BenevoToken address, the user can safely transfer those tokens out of the address.
 If such function is not implemented, those tokens would be lost

+### IPFS
+In order to make the dapp truely decentralized, all images used for front-end is published on IPFS.
+Take a look at projects.json or id="banner" on index.html file to check.
+Here are some example images:
+QmZtBdDZPj8iLgMZymJSksA9dbTTQMR6kU8hoQsEY8p5mu ducksInOil.jpg
+QmRYjkxiTVimLnQMpQZS6PXqW1C177237rpdmRyGrWGXVE forestAndCity.jpg

 ## Design Patterns Not Used

 ### JavaScript Tests
-I chose to use Solidity tests instead of JavaScript tests because Solidity tests
+I chose to use Solidity tests instead of JavaScript tests because Solidity can test how contracts interact with each other, rather than only how the contract interact with web3 frontend.
+As BenevoProject is dependent on BenevoTokens for donations and etc, I decided that at this stage solidity tests are more important.

 ### Oraclize Solidity Tests
 There are not tests for functions using Oracle such as getPollution() and __callback() because these functions require an external call to Oraclize and cannot be tested with solidty tests.